Structured Stochastic Gradient MCMC: Abstract

 \section{Abstract}

-Stochastic gradient Markov Chain Monte Carlo (SGMCMC) is considered the gold standard for Bayesian inference in large-scale models, such as Bayesian neural networks.
-Since practitioners face speed versus accuracy tradeoffs in these models, variational inference (VI) is often the preferable option.
+Stochastic gradient Markov Chain Monte Carlo (SGMCMC) is a scalable algorithm for asymptotically exact Bayesian inference in parameter-rich models, such as Bayesian neural networks.
+However, since mixing can be slow in high dimensions, practitioners often resort to variational inference (VI).
 Unfortunately, VI makes strong assumptions on both the factorization and functional form of the posterior.
-In this work, we propose a new non-parametric variational approximation that makes no assumptions about the approximate posterior's functional form and allows practitioners to specify the exact dependencies the algorithm should respect or break.
-The approach relies on a new Langevin-type algorithm that operates on a modified energy function, where parts of the latent variables are averaged over samples from earlier iterations of the Markov chain.
-This way, statistical dependencies can be broken in a controlled way, allowing the chain to mix faster.
+To relax these assumptions, this work proposes a new non-parametric variational inference scheme that combines ideas from both SGMCMC and coordinate-ascent VI.
+The approach relies on a new Langevin-type algorithm that operates on a "self-averaged" posterior energy function, where parts of the latent variables are averaged over samples from earlier iterations of the Markov chain.
+This way, statistical dependencies between coordinates can be broken in a controlled way, allowing the chain to mix faster.
 This scheme can be further modified in a ``dropout'' manner, leading to even more scalability.
 We test our scheme for ResNet-20 on CIFAR-10, SVHN, and FMNIST.
-In all cases, we find improvements in convergence speed and/or final accuracy compared to SG-MCMC and VI.
+In all cases, we find improvements in convergence speed and/or final accuracy compared to SGMCMC and parametric VI.